JuliaLang/www_old.julialang.org/downloads/plotting.md

 plot(rand(5,5),linewidth=2,title="My Plot") # The same plotting command works
 {% endhighlight %}

-An guide to the available backends can be found [in the manual](https://juliaplots.github.io/backends/).
+A guide to the available backends can be found [in the manual](https://juliaplots.github.io/backends/).
 Additionally, many Julia packages add plotting functionality through its [recipe system](https://juliaplots.github.io/recipes/).
 These can be used to do tasks like creating a default visualization for Julia types and create entirely new types of plots.